HermanL02/WarwickUniversity-Notes/202309/Lab 5.md

 # Question 5
 Please conduct an investigation to explain why Wireshark is still able to sniff packets.
 Answer: Wireshark usually requires Admin level privilege to manage the packets on the network level.
 However, when we observe Wireshark's sub programs.
-We may observe there is a program called dumpcap.
+We may observe there is a program called `dumpcap`.
 ![[Pasted image 20231201003429.png]]
-When we do a further look at the dumpcap file, we may observe that it has two privileges.
+When we do a further look at the `dumpcap` file, we may observe that it has two privileges.
 These privileges are special security level in Linux, called capabilities.
 It is used to provide necessary privilege for some programs without providing full root access.
-For the first one, cap_net_raw can allow the program access raw sockets to achieve the low level network protocol.
+For the first one, `cap_net_raw` can allow the program access raw sockets to achieve the low level network protocol.
 It can send the receive the packet from network level.
-The second one is cap_net_admin.
+The second one is `cap_net_admin`.
 It provides the privilege for network management, such as edit the network configuration, change routers map, edit the interfaces and ARPs.
 The EIP after that means effective, inheritable and permitted.
-These are a part of the capabilities level we mentione
+These are a part of the capabilities level we mentioned before.
 ![[Pasted image 20231201003447.png]]